 “In an urban setting, especially New York City, space is at a premium,” Gottlieb says.
 An apartment with minimal closets might not get a second look from buyers.

 Even in a suburban or rural setting, storage space often is highly valued.
-Consider carefully before converting closets to living space or removing a rarely used pole barn from your property.
+Consider carefully before converting closets to living space or removing a rarely used shed from your property.

 4. Ripping out bathrooms or laundry rooms

 If you have a small household, you may be tempted to rip out a rarely used bathroom for closet or living space.
 Don’t do it, Gottlieb says.

 “A bathroom is worth a lot,” he explains.